orbs-network/orbs-spec/version-release/README.md

     See [NAMING.md](NAMING.md)

-## deploy.sh tool
+## Deploy tool

-Deployment tool for Orbs node modules.
+Deployment tool ([deploy.sh](deploy.sh)) for Orbs node modules.
 Supported module types are node services, such as signer, ethereum writer, rewards, and management node services, as well as to VChain modules.

 Prerequisites: